 - Actively assist the Foundation in carrying out its charitable purpose.

-As the Sumners Foundation’s expectations of its scholarship recipients are fulfilled, the trustees believe it will result in a continually growing corps of talented citizens who are participating at the core of American civic life.
+As the Sumners Foundation’s expectations of its scholarship recipients are fulfilled, the trustees believe it will result in a continually growing pool of talented citizens who are participating at the core of American civic life.